InfiSupaSta/django_todo/Readme.md

 # How to use:

-Create a new user through terminal for fully access to application
+Create a new user through terminal(or on the registration page after runserver command) for fully access to application

 > python manage.py createsuperuser

-To get started use command below and click on the link in terminal
+To get started use commands below and click on the link in terminal

+> python manage.py migrate
 > python manage.py runserver

 If weather is not displayed for some reason there can be a several ways to fix it: